With a perfect balance of sweet and salty, GiGi’s Nut Crunch Christmas Candy is a recipe worth passing down to the next generation.

 Nourishing Memories

 Everyone in our family looks forward to the day in December when we make GiGi’s Nut Crunch Christmas Candy.
-Obviously, I am aware that there is very little this recipe has to offer in regards to health, since it is loaded with sugar and butter, but once a year a little treat is good for the soul.
+Obviously, I am aware that there is very little this recipe has to offer regarding health since it is loaded with sugar and butter, but once a year, a little treat is good for the soul.

-I remember having a conversation with a doctor friend of mine about the importance of nourishing food for the body.
-I am a firm believer in giving your body what it needs to grow, sustain life, and heal, but sometimes there are things we eat or do because they are nourishing to the soul.
-Out of every recipe I have, this one nourishes my soul the most, because it reminds me of my grandma.
+I remember conversing with a doctor friend about the importance of nourishing food for the body.
+I firmly believe in giving your body what it needs to grow, sustain life, and heal, but sometimes, there are things we eat or do because they nourish the soul.
+Out of every recipe I have, this one nourishes my soul the most because it reminds me of my grandma.

-God gave us the most wonderful Christmas gift back in 2017, when my mom and step dad were able to bring my 90 year-old grandma back to New Jersey to spend Christmas together.
-All of my family live on the West Coast, so I have spent over 20 years of Christmas holidays in my married life without them.
-We had the amazing chance of taking grandma into New York City on Christmas Day to Saks 5th Avenue and the Rockefeller Christmas Tree.
+God gave us the most beautiful Christmas gift in 2017 when my mom and stepdad brought my 90-year-old grandma back to New Jersey to spend Christmas together.
+My extended family lives on the West Coast, so I have spent over 20 years of Christmas holidays in my married life without them.
+We had the amazing chance of taking Grandma into New York City on Christmas Day to Saks 5th Avenue and the Rockefeller Christmas Tree.
 What a beautiful bucket list memory we were able to give her.

-On our visit, we had tea parties, went Christmas caroling, painted nails and of course, we made her Nut Crunch Christmas Candy together.
-I will never forget her sitting at my kitchen table spreading out the melted chocolate and licking her fingers.
+On our visit, we had tea parties, went Christmas caroling, painted nails, and made her Nut Crunch Christmas Candy together.
+I will never forget her sitting at my kitchen table, spreading the melted chocolate and licking her fingers.
 That is the memory that will forever nourish my soul and the memory I will pass on to my children as they learn to make GiGi’s Nut Crunch Christmas Candy.

 GiGi's Nut Crunch Christmas Candy